Nordic Adventure, 19 Days, SAVE $627*

 Day 1 Stockholm.
 Set against the backdrop of Lake Malaren, Stockholm's intimate relationship with the sea and beautiful natural setting are yours to explore today before meeting your Travel Director and fellow travellers for a Welcome Reception this evening.
 Day 2 Stockholm.
 We meet our Local Sp...

-Travel Dates: Only on 4 May 2018.
-Other dates available at a seasonal surcharge.
+Travel Dates: Only on 12 April 2018.
+Other travel dates available for an additional surcharge.

 Highlights of Scandinavia and Baltic